, reference stars should have the following characteristics:

 The constant f-factor

 is a function of the filter and the target’s spectral color.
-Table 4.3
+Table 4.3, F-factor Transmission Estimator for Combination of Filter and Color

 provides the f-factor

 for each combination of filter and color.
-The default FES times used by the proposal processing software for Position mode measurements are listed in Table 4.1
+The default FES times used by the proposal processing software for Position mode measurements are listed in Table 4.1, Default FESTIME as a Function of V Magnitude for F583W FGS1r: NEA as a Function of Magnitude and FESTIME

 Background noise includes cosmic ray events, particle bombardment during passages through the South Atlantic Anomaly (SAA), and scattered light falling in the 5 x 5˝ IFOV.
 Cosmic ray events are suppressed by special circuitry and the FGS is prohibited from operating while transiting regions of heaviest impact from the SAA.
-Table 4.4
+Table 4.4, FGS1r: Dark Counts

 gives the typical dark + background counts for FGS1r in 0.025 seconds.
 Typically these values appear to be valid for all observations of isolated targets (suggesting that the dark counts dominate the background contribution).
 If the background counts for a specific observation are needed for the analysis of the observation, such as when the source is embedded in significant nebulosity or in a crowded star field, it can be obtained from the photometry gathered during the slew of the IFOV to (or away from) the target position.
 These data extracted by the FGS pipeline package CALFGSA from the FITS files that input are cleaned of spikes from “interloping stars” and can be used to estimate the background levels during post-observation data reduction.